 When I was in Cusco, the Inca Capital of Peru, I was looking for some fun things to do that didn’t involve taking a tour or getting up at 6 am in the morning.
 While roaming the streets of this ancient city, I found a little sign just one street away from the main Plaza de Armas.
-The sign lured me into the funniest museums of Cusco: the Chocolate Museum in Cusco.
+The sign lured me into the Chocomuseo Cusco: a Chocolate Museum in Cusco.
 I had a delicious afternoon and I also learned a thing or two about chocolate.
 Are you traveling to Peru and look for fun entertainment while in Cusco?
-The Choc Museum Cusco might be right for you too!
+The Chocomuseo Cusco might be right for you too!

 Read more: Interesting Inca Sites around Cusco Peru.

 When I travel, I love to roam around museums.
 Read more on my decision guide for the museums in Florence.
-But the Chocolate Museum in Cusco is unlike any museum I ever been to before.
+But the Cusco Chocolate Museum is unlike any museum I ever been to before.
 In fact, I am not even sure if it’s a real museum.

 Yes, I learned a lot about cacao beans, sustainable cacao growth and the history of making chocolate.
-But the chocolate museum of Cusco felt more like a big shop with a lot of information.
+But the chocolate museum in Cusco felt more like a big shop with a lot of information.
 And how could they not?
 They sell the most delicious Peruvian chocolate while informing you about this healthy treat!
-If you decide to visit only 1 of the Cusco museums, please have some fun and make it the Choco Museum in Cusco!
+If you decide to visit only 1 of the Cusco museums, please have some fun and make it the Chocomuseo in Cusco!

 What to see and do at the Chocolate Museum in Cusco?